CRStefano/KWFEEF/README.md

 ## The idea

+>To read the paper on this model, follow this link: “https://philpapers.org/rec/COETMA-5”

 It all started with a research project I undertook between my first and second years of studying philosophy at the University of Turin.
 I had become fascinated by the philosophy of mind and had started reading a lot about it.
 Now, years later, I wanted to take it seriously.
 So I’d say let’s start from a fact everyone half-knows but rarely takes seriously: **information costs energy.** A brain is metabolically expensive.
 Every bit a nervous system acquires, holds, and refreshes is paid for in ATP, and that energy could have gone to staying alive instead.